enel-gdh-educational/katacoda-scenarios/docker/part3/step1b.md

 `docker images`{{execute}}

 **(\*): for the next steps, in order to use Enel Artifactory registry you must connect to ENEL VPN.
-For this reason you must use your local pc with a version of Docker installed and not Katacoda virtual environment**
+For this reason you must use your local PC with a version of Docker installed and not Katacoda virtual environment**